dvinay/spring-jpa-crash-course/Readme.md

 [ref](https://github.com/dvinay/spring-jpa-crash-course/commit/5f6ae64d287286c00144bd9bbdf1fe10167aa037)
 - Note: while using jpql for data change operations like delete, we need to add @Modifying annotation for the function and @Transactional before using the delete function
 [ref](https://github.com/dvinay/spring-jpa-crash-course/commit/3e61fc4caaa23bddc14ff32c40fbffe16d86c67f)
+- by adding Pageable object to function and passing pagerequst;  we can adapt paging and sorting for queries.